o3de/o3de.org/content/docs/userguide/components/entity-system-pg-components-ebuses-questions-and-answers.md

 A\.
 In principle, no\.
 However, every component has a small resource cost associated with it\.
 When possible, avoid creating long chains of components if the desired objective be accomplished through simpler means\.

 **Q\.
 When should I make an editor component?**
 A\.
-When editor–only functionality is required, or when the data in the editor must be different than the data in the runtime\.
+When editor-only functionality is required, or when the data in the editor must be different than the data in the runtime\.
 For more information, see [Editor Components](/docs/userguide/components/entity-system-pg-editor-components.md)\.

 **Q\.
 What is the best practice for a component to communicate with another component on the same entity?
 What if the component is on a different entity?**
 A\.
 Using EBuses for both events and event monitoring\.
 For more information, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)\.